holam95/alx_be_shell/README.md

-#README.md file
+#README FILE
-will contain informations about scripts and shell command learning
+this will comtain information about baasic shell command sleaarning excercises and script infos

-#Script 1 0-iam_betty
+#script 1 0-iam_betty
-conatins script to change user to betty
+conatins command for change user to betty